metosin/reitit/doc/ring/swagger.md

 Reitit supports [Swagger2](https://swagger.io/) documentation, thanks to [schema-tools](https://github.com/metosin/schema-tools) and [spec-tools](https://github.com/metosin/spec-tools).
 Documentation is extracted from route definitions, coercion `:parameters` and `:responses` and from a set of new documentation keys.

-To enable swagger-documentation for a ring-router:
+To enable swagger-documentation for a Ring router:

 1. annotate your routes with swagger-data
 2. mount a swagger-handler to serve the swagger-spec